deploymentsafety.openai.com web signal

 1. The Information Read →

-Sam Altman told staff in a Q&A session that the government will approve access 'customer by customer' during the preview period.
+Sam Altman told staff in a Q&A session that the government will approve access 'customer by customer' during the preview period, with a broader release planned weeks later.

 Shared on Bluesky by 1 AI expert